cloudcomputingcurricula/Cloud-Computing-Curricula/Content/Kaggle.md

 ### Cloud Vendor(s)

-- None
+- None (but Kaggle is owned by Google and can interface with some GCP tools)

 ### General Tags

-- *Add the topics, classes, and other tags to help describe your content*
+- Notebooks, tutorials, contests, datasets